186-Teleperformans-Net-Bootcamp/hafta2-2-mhtaldmr/README.md

-# TP .Net Week 2 Part 1
+# TP .Net Week 2 Part 2

-This project is an example of using  Extension Methods, Attribute Usage and Solid Principles Usage.
+This project is an example of using  Entity Framwork6.

 ### What I have used so far:
 - Asp.Net Core Web API with `.Net6.0` framework.